Tachytaenius/tachy-guns/readme.md

 - Workshops: Adds the workshops used to make guns.
 - Barrels: Adds the barrels of various sizes used to make guns.
 	Its `add-to-entity.txt` is optional, check its readme.
+- Muzzle-Loaded Ammo: Adds round projectiles and projectile + gunpowder charges for muzzle-loading guns as ammo.

 ## Notes